salman4js/salman4js/README.md

 - 👋 Hi, I’m @salman4js
-- 👀 I’m interested in Javascript, Mobile Apllication, Web Application, React and Python.
+- 👀 I’m interested in Javascript,React and Python.
-- 🌱 I’m currently learning Node
+- 🌱 I’m currently learning React.
-- 📫 How to reach me Here's my twitter handle @AzeemStark1
+- 📫 Here's my twitter handle @AzeemStark1

 <!---
 salman4js/salman4js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.